OpenHFT/Chronicle-Map/README.md

 ``` java
 map.close()
 ```

+You only need to close to clean up resources deterministically.
+If your program is exiting, you don't need to close the collection, as Chronicle never knows when the program might crash, so we have designed it so you don't have to close() it.

 WARNING : If you call close too early before you have finished working with the map, this can cause your JVM to crash.
 Close MUST BE the last thing that you do with the map.

 # TCP / UDP Replication
 Chronicle Hash Map supports both TCP and UDP replication